 The biggest risk, however, is the possibility of substantial – even potentially ruinous – losses through forced liquidation.
 If, for example, an investor buys heavily into a stock that they feel confident is going higher, just a temporary downside retracement in the stock’s price might trigger a margin call that ultimately results in the investor being forced to liquidate his position at a loss.
 If the stock then moves higher as the investor expected, he or she may not have enough trading capital left to take advantage of the uptrend.
 The higher the leverage provided with margin trading, the higher the potential profitable return – but also the higher the risks.

 Thank you for reading CFI’s guide to buying on margin.
-To continue learning and developing, these additional resources will help you on your way:
+To continue learning and developing, the following additional resources will help you on your way: